Advancing the Velocity Gradient Technique: Using Gradient Amplitudes and handling thermal broadening: Gradient amplitude statistics in numerical simulations

-We showed in \S \ref{subsec:stat_observation} that the centroid gradient amplitude is not the idea variable in obtaining the sonic Mach number due to the composite product of density and velocity, making one difficult in isolating the effect of density from velocities there.
+We showed in \S \ref{subsec:stat_observation} that the centroid gradient amplitude is not the {ideal} variable in obtaining the sonic Mach number due to the composite product of density and velocity, making {us} difficult in isolating the effect of density from velocities {in centroids}.
 It would still be interesting to see how the centroid gradient amplitude would behave as a function of sonic Mach number.
 Here we would expect that the velocity centroid would follow a power law to be an undetermined mixture of density and velocity power law as predicted from Table \ref{tab:pred}.
 As we see from \S \ref{subsec:stat_incompressible} that the three dimensional velocity gradient amplitude relation (See e.g. Eq.\ref{eq:vga_fundamental}) does not carry a factor of $M_s$, meaning that the resultant centroid gradient amplitude term would solely coming from the density contribution.

-In the computation of velocity centroid, we would simply compute $\sigma_{\nabla C} = \left(\langle \left(\nabla C\right)^2\rangle-\langle\nabla C\rangle^2\right)^{1/2}$ instead of diving the mean value of $C$ since velocity terms do not require such a normalization.
-On the right of Fig. \ref{fig:n.IGVCGn} we show the variation of $\sigma_{\nabla C}$ as a function of $M_s$.
+In the computation of velocity centroid, we would simply compute $\sigma_{\nabla C} = \left(\langle \left(\nabla C\right)^2\rangle-\langle\nabla C\rangle^2\right)^{1/2}$ instead of diving the mean value of $C$ since velocity terms do not require such a normalization {\torefereeone as shown in \S \ref{sec:theory}}.
+On the right of Fig. \ref{fig:n.IGVCGn} we show the {\torefereeone variations} of $\sigma_{\nabla C}$ as a function of $M_s$.
 Due to the cumulative contribution of density and velocity terms, it is expected to have some power law that deviates from $M_s$ or $M_s^2$.
-We can see that while the blue points are generally following the $\propto M_s$ power law, the red data points exhibits a more scattered pattern.
-Therefore we would suggest to use the intensity gradient amplitude in acquiring the sonic Mach number.
+We can see that while the blue points are generally following the $\propto M_s$ power law, the red data points {\torefereeone exhibit} a more scattered pattern. {\torefereeone Yet the centroid gradient amplitude does shown to suffer from less influences from the line of sight angle effects, which we will discuss in\S \ref{subsec:angles}).}